 The good thing about guided island tours is that you’ll travel with a guide that can share some great insights into the local culture.
 On top, you won’t have to worry about where to eat or how to find a taxi.

 This tour takes you to the best photography spots in Sao Vicente and to Baia das Gatas, Calhau, and Salamansa which are all fisherman villages in the north of the island.
 Check here the rates for an island tour

 The seas surrounding Sao Vicente boast a gorgeous underwater world.

 If you are looking to get active and for unique things to do in Sao Vicente, I absolutely recommend booking a snorkeling or diving tour.

 Plenty of diving clubs have opened their doors in the last years and you can find their offices in Sao Pedro and in Mindelo.

 14. Take a Surf Lesson

-Where are the active travellers here?
+Where are the active travelers here?

 One thing that I particularly like about Sao Vicente is that it holds so many offers for any type of traveler.
-Whether you are interested in culture, hiking or just chilling on the beach, you can do it in Sao Vicente.
+Whether you are interested in culture, hiking, or just chilling on the beach, you can do it in Sao Vicente.